GSA/digitalgov.gov/content/services/common-questions-about-dap-faq.md

 ### How is the DAP Google Analytics account architected?

-DAP GA Gov-wide account uses_¬ Views (formerly called &#8216;Profiles&#8217;)_¬ to categorize and report on federal government agencies‚Äô website traffic.
+DAP GA Gov-wide account uses_ Views (formerly called &#8216;Profiles&#8217;)_ to categorize and report on federal government agencies‚Äô website traffic.
 Views are assigned at the main federal agency level (e.g. DOD, DOC, Department of Education etc.), and the traffic for sub-agencies/bureaus websites is reported under their main agency profile.
 There‚Äôs also an overarching, government-wide reporting profile, which combines all of the federal websites‚Äô traffic into a single profile.

 DAP staff is responsible for creating all agency profiles, as well as maintaining each of the profiles‚Äô filters used to distribute incoming traffic data.
 For security purposes, all DAP GA user access requests must be first approved by the respective agency‚Äôs DAP POC.
 Once approved, all DAP users are granted view-only rights to access the GA viewss.
 After user access is granted, users can view website traffic within the DAP profiles.
 At this time, all of the user management and other admin functions are handled by the DAP staff only.